hschwaiger-usgs/volcano-ash3d-projection/README.md

 Depending on which projection is used, several subsequent floating point numbers are read from the string.

+0. `PJ_iprojflag = 0` (Cartesian)
+This case is not a projection, but allows for a calling program that would normally use a projection, to use an arbitrary Cartesian grid, such as a unit square.
+No additional values are read from the 80-character string.
+   Examples:
+    0 0

 1. `PJ_iprojflag = 1` (Polar Stereographic)
 For polar stereographic projections, four floating point values are read: